lukovsk1/MWEGenerator/graph_algorithm.md

   fixed := fixed u minconfig
   queue := queue u minconfig
   discarded := discarded u (active \ minconfig)

+  if w != null and {f in free | (f,w) in E} != {}
+    queue := queue u w

 return fixed
 ```

-The idea of the recursive GDD algorithm is to reconsider already fixed nodes.
+The idea of the recursive GDD algorithm is to only consider the intersection of possible active nodes (with no free
-Nodes that are dependent on multiple other nodes, might be considered in multiple runs of the ddmin algorithm
-so there are multiple chances to discard them.

-TODO: implementation
+dependencies)
+and the dependent nodes of a specific node, that was already fixed.
+If the queued node has other dependent nodes, that were not considered in this set, requeue the node.

 ## Graph DB